Trading View

 vs staying fully free (broker charts + Yahoo Finance)

 Completely valid for simple strategies.
 The upgrade case only makes sense if you have concrete tasks that free tools make harder — not just a vague sense that paid tools equal better results.
-Test the free option first.
+Test the Free plan first before deciding anything costs anything.

 Pros and cons